May 4, 2008

 Want to know how we started this morning?
 Yep, we were up again at dawn-thirty.
 Way too early for two young newly weds who like to have a few drinks in the evening and sleep late in the morning.
 But, alas, up we were and away we went.
 Yesterday, we had a wonderful tour guide from Australia who moved to Italy 10 years ago because of the food and language.
 Yep, he wanted to learn to cook and speak Italian - so he moved here.
 I can follow that line of thought.
 Todays guide, well, he was probably very good, we think.
 He spoke English (we think), but with a very thick Italian accent and Wow! did that man speak fast!
 I would catch only one of two words every other paragraph or so.
 So Matt and I ignored him and started making up our own stories and picking on people.
 Really - you shouldn't leave the two of us up to our own devices.
 We're baaaaad!

-and not actually stopping there.
+We drove through Naples which was, hmph, how do I put this lightly?
+Um.
+Dirty and ugly and EW!
+Gladly, we were only driving through Naples and not actually stopping there.
 Our tour was of the Amalfi coast and you definitely know when you get there - let me tell you!
 One minute you're looking out the bus window at a nasty town and the next you're looking down a sheer cliff over the gorgeous Mediterranean Sea.
 And you go up and up and up and up on a street made for two motorcycles (barely) - not an enormous tour bus.
 Then suddenly you've got two tour buses, a couple of scooters, a truck on three wheels and a few pedestrians in one spot on this street made for 2 motorcycles.
 YOWZA!!
 The bus driver is my hero - that man missed some obstacles that scared the be-jeesus out of me - like the side of the mountain or other tour buses.
 Anyway, we maneuvered up this mountain with the stunning views over the Mediterranean sea and looked in amazement at the houses and farms (yes, I mean real farms - growing veggies and lemons and olives and such.
 No, I do not mean a garden).
 I have no idea how these people plant and harvest their crops but its very obvious that they are good at it and have been doing it on the side of a mountain for years.
 And no, I don't mean a slow/steady/slight incline up the side - I mean steep, way up there side of a mountain.
 A rocky mountain.
 Just check out the pictures, hopefully, we've done it some justice.

-ak (Sarrento, I think) where Matt and I bought some creamy Lemoncella.
+We stopped in a small town for an hour or so for a quick break (Sarrento, I think) where Matt and I bought some creamy Lemoncella.
 (For those of you who have not tried it, party at our house when we come back.
 Bring sleeping bags.)
 We also decided to get some ice cream....surprised, right?
 You shouldn't be if you know me at all.
 Anyway we went into a gelati shop and I ordered a scoop of cioccolato (Chocolate.
 Again, surprised?) and Nocciola (Hazelnut).
 Apparently, the Gelati Nazi behind the counter didn't think I knew what I wanted and informed me very harshly that I was ordering HAZEL NUT!.....
 DUDE!
 Just scoop the ice cream and if you don't like your job, get another one and leave me alone with my ice cream!
 Stupid Gelati Nazi.
 We took a picture of where he works for future reference in case anyway is visiting and wants to avoid him.

-the coast at a hotel where we had some yummy chicken and equally yummy wine.
+We stopped for lunch a bit later up the coast at a hotel where we had some yummy chicken and equally yummy wine.
 OH!
 And the flan - I like flan too.
 Yummy, yummy stuff.

 After lunch, we headed to Pompeii.
 I've always wanted to see Pompeii.
 The stories have always fascinated me greatly and to see the casts of the bodies - Wow!
 (Yes, I know, call it morbid curiosity).
 I was not disappointed.
 Pompeii was astounding.
 To walk through the streets, still intact and see the buildings that are still standing was just too cool.
 We also got to go into the red-light district.
 Apparently, women weren't allowed in this area until 1977 because of the, um, well, porn on the walls.
 Or to put it more lightly - they had a "McDonalds menu" in frescos of what you could "order".
 Yes, we've got pictures.
 I opened my fat mouth and asked if a shake came with item #1 and how much was it to super-size #2.
 HA!
 I make me laugh.
 We also bought a 2009 "Erotic Pompeii" calendar because ancient porn is some funny stuff.